karmab/kcli/doc/index.rst

 The indicated objects are then rendered using jinja.
-For instance in a profile The delimiters ‘[[’ and ’]]’ are used instead of the commonly used ‘{{’ and ‘}}’ so that this rendering doesnt get in the way when providing j2 files for instance
+For instance in a profile The delimiters ‘[[’ and ’]]’ are used instead of the commonly used ‘{{’ and ‘}}’ so that this rendering doesn’t get in the way when providing j2 files for instance

 ::